 Above are the parts that I used in my build and the rough costings, but you should spend some time thinking about what controls you want to be able to do and the best type of button suited for it.
 In a game like IL2, there are still a lot of commands that I don’t have buttons for, but I now have enough to do the most common things such as engine management.
 It is so much better being able to set the water and oil radiator positions by turning a dial, rather than holding down Ctrl+Plus & minus and waiting for it to count up.

 The Teensy2.0 board supports 6 analogue inputs, I knew I wanted two sliding dials for separate engine throttles, so the other four-axis could be dialled for water & oil radiators, fuel mixture, and flap position.
 I would recommend setting up your controls before buying or building anything to make sure that each control supports being assigned to an axis.

 Once you’ve decided on your buttons and dials etc, next comes the layout.
-While I was trying to figure out how I was going to house all the electronics, I laid out all the buttons not the desk and Imagined which ones I’d use most often and in what order and put the most used ones in the most ergonomic positions.
+While I was trying to figure out how I was going to house all the electronics, I laid out all the buttons on the desk and Imagined which ones I’d use most often and in what order and put the most used ones in the most ergonomic positions.
 If you don’t intend on labelling all the buttons as I did, then you could not worry too much about this step as you can resign them later in-game.

 I knew that I wanted the Engine start button to be up the top left as it is the first thing you press each flight.
 Then the Eject up out of the way in the opposite corner.
 The engine dials all below that and colour coded to the colours used in-game.
 Then the missile switch and other bomb-related buttons such as Bomb Sight, Open Bombay Doors etc, all clustered together and the Throttle controls in the bottom corner where I can easily get to them.

-Labelling buttons.
 You could skip this step entirely, the other builds I’ve seen people make look good with just being left blank or use carbon fibre contact.
 I wanted to make mine look like an aircraft instrument, so I labelled each button and dial with an aircraft looking font and surround them with white boarders to group them.
 I also when with the greenish-blue background.
 I thought about using Letraset to do the lettering but a much easier method is to print out the design on adhesive paper and use that as my guide to drill the holes too.

 If you’d like to build my exact controller, you can download my Photoshop file here (75Mb) and edit it as you see fit.
 If you don’t have photoshop here are the finished images (10.3Mb).
 The Photoshop file was printed out at a 10% scale and fits exactly to the Jiffy box.